ZarahShibli/Arabic_Punctuation_Prediction/README.md

     - keras.
     - numpy.
     - string.
+    - nltk
+    - tqdm
     - time.
     - re.

 ## 3. Data Exploration and Visualization <a name="data"></a>

 [Tashkeela](https://www.kaggle.com/linuxscout/tashkeela) dataset, the dataset contains over 75 Arabic words obtained from 97 books.
 Also, it contains different types of punctuation.
 So, we will use it in this project.
-We selected four files from the dataset for training our model, which contains around 4.6 Million words.
 We focus on five punctuation marks: comma, dot, semicolon, question mark, two vertical points.
 Below are some texts from Al-Bahr Al-Muhit book.